 For those who want a little more than a walk, Ruše and its surroundings offer many hiking trails, through which you can also learn about local attractions and sights.

-Along the Lobnica stream, stretches 19 hectares of unspoiled Pohorje Forest (the steep right slope above Lobnica).
-The route is not difficult for orientation, we stick to the bottom of the valley, which was cut by the Lobnica stream and the Ice Age over millions of years.
-Along the entire route (17 km) there used to be the longest waterway in Slovenia, called Lobniška Riža, along which wood was harvested from 1838 to 1959.
-The path along Lobnica leads to Veliki Šumik and Mali Šumik waterfalls.
-The route between Veliki and Mali Šumik is considered very demanding.
+Along the Lobnica stream lies 19 hectares of pristine Pohorje primeval forest (the steep right slope above Lobnica).
+The path is not difficult to navigate, as you follow the valley floor, carved out over millions of years by the Lobnica stream and the ice age.
+The entire 17 km route was once home to Slovenia's longest water slide, called Lobniška Riža, used for transporting wood from 1838 to 1959.
+The path along Lobnica leads to the Veliki Šumik and Mali Šumik waterfalls.
+The route between Veliki Šumik and Mali Šumik is considered very challenging.

 Distance: 10 km Altitude difference: 510 m Starting point: Smolnik Duration: 2 h 10 min Difficulty: Challenging

-Even if the doors to the temples of wine along the Ruška Vinska Pot open only every year on St. Martin’s, the route takes the visitor eager for recreation along a 2.5 km long paved circular path between the sunny wine hills, past 24 wine temples, 6 chapels, a gallery - cellar, a viticulture museum on outdoors and many other signs dedicated to the most beautiful flower - the grapevine in all seasons.
+Even if the doors to the temples of wine along the Ruška Vinska Pot open only every year on St. Martin’s, the route takes the visitor eager for recreation along a 2.5 km long paved circular path between the sunny wine hills, past 24 wine temples, 6 chapels, a gallery - cellar, an outdoor viticulture museum and many other signs dedicated to the most beautiful flower - the grapevine in all seasons.

 From the highest point of the route, there is a beautiful view of Ruše and the wider Drava Valley, the inhabited slopes of Kozjak, and Pohorje.
 The start of the route is at the 6,000-litter “barrel”, not far from Hotel Veter.
 The annual christening of must on St. Martin's Day is also held here.

 “Our vineyards in Ruška Gorica are small in size, fragmented among more than twenty-five owners.
 At first glance, we notice how much love is invested in these steep slopes.
-At first glance, you notice how much love is invested in these steep slopes.
 The varietal composition is mainly mixed with vines that produce white wines.
 Once upon a time, from the mountains in this part of the Drava Valley, the imperial cellar was filled only with black Burgundy, called “Kronnen Wein”.
 When reading the old municipal notes, it is surprising how many farmers in Ruše had vineyards and how high their wine duties were.
 From this, we can conclude that all suitable Pohorje slopes up to Fala were planted with vines.”
 (Mirko Vovšek, Moje Poti in Moja Domoljubna Razmišljanja, 2008).

 Next to the barrel - at the beginning of the path, since 2016, a scion of the oldest noble vine in the world, entered in the Guinness Book of World Records, has been growing and bearing fruit for more than four hundred and fifty years in Lent along the Drava River in Maribor.
 The vine also has its guardian.